conjure-cp/conjure/docs/tutorials/BIBD.rst

 We need to check every pair of farms, we can do this by using two ``forAll`` keywords (``forAll farm1 in crop_assignment. forAll farm2 in crop_assignment .
 [OurConstraint]``).
 We can then use the ``intersect`` keyword to get all crops that the two farms have in common, and require the size of this intersection to be equal to the overlap parameter (``|farm1 intersect farm2| = overlap``).

-However, running the model at this point produces no solutions, as iterating over the crop_assignment in this way means that sometimes ``farm1`` and ``farm2`` will be the same farm, so the intersection will be the number of crops assigned to the farm (3) and never be 1 (the overlap parameter), resulting in no valid solutions.
+However, running the model at this point produces no solutions, as iterating over the ``crop_assignment`` in this way means that sometimes ``farm1`` and ``farm2`` will be the same farm, so the intersection will be the number of crops assigned to the farm (3) and never be 1 (the overlap parameter), resulting in no valid solutions.

-In order to avoid this we need to add an further condition to the constraint which checks they are not the same farm before applying the constraint. ``->`` is used, where the left hand side has a condition and the right hand side has a constraint which is only used if the left hand side is true. ``farm1 != farm2 -> |farm1 intersect farm2| = overlap``
+In order to avoid this we need to add a further condition to the constraint which checks they are not the same farm before applying the constraint. ``->`` is used, where the left hand side has a condition and the right hand side has a constraint which is only used if the left hand side is true. ``farm1 != farm2 -> |farm1 intersect farm2| = overlap``

 .. code-block:: essence